Alarm Siting

 - Alarms should be positioned between high-risk rooms and bedrooms

-- Alarms should not be sited within bathrooms or too close to a bathroom door as steam and moisture can affect them.
+- Alarms should not be sited within bathrooms or too close to a bathroom door, as steam and moisture can cause nuisance alarms or damage to the sensors.

 Siting near Staircases, Sloped Ceilings and Beams

-- Peaked and sloped ceilings – for smoke alarms site a maximum of 600mm vertically down from the apex, for heat alarms a maximum of 150mm vertically down from the apex on the slope.
-Multi-sensor alarms should follow the 600mm rule.
+For smoke alarms site a maximum of 600mm vertically down from the apex, for heat alarms a maximum of 150mm vertically down from the apex on the slope.
+Multi-sensor alarms should also follow the 600mm rule.

-- Beams (where the depth of the beam is less than 10% of the room height) – site the alarm twice the depth of the beam or 500mm, whichever is less.
+For beams with a depth of less than 10% of the room height, site the alarm twice the depth of the beam or 500mm, whichever is less.

 We’re Here To Help